cirosantilli/git-tutorial/index.md

 There are a two ways to do that:

-- hash
+- SHA-1 hash
-- reference

-###SHA
+- refs: names that points to SHA-1 hashes

+###SHA-1

 ###Hash

 This is the SHA hash of the entire repo.

 If you don't know what a SHA hash is learn it now. <http://en.wikipedia.org/wiki/SHA-1>.
 The key properties of a SHA functions are that:

 - it is very unlikely that two inputs give the same output.
 - small changes in the input make large unpredictable changes on the output.

 In this way, even if SHAs contain much less information than the entire repository itself (only a few bytes), it is very unlikely that two different repositories will have the same SHA.

 The SHA input includes things like file contents, commit timestamps, authors and tags.
 Therefore, even if the files are the same, SHAs will probably be different.

 The most complete is giving the entire hash, so: